great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/how_to_add_support_for_the_auto_initializing_framework_to_a_custom_expectation.md

 ### 3. Assign your configuration to the `default_profiler_config` class attribute of your Expectation

-Once you have modified the necessary parts of the Profiler configuration to suite your purposes you will need to assign it to the `default_profiler_config` class attribute of your Expectation.
+Once you have modified the necessary parts of the Profiler configuration to suit your purposes you will need to assign it to the `default_profiler_config` class attribute of your Expectation.
 If you initially copied the Profiler configuration that you modified from another Expectation that was already set up to work with the auto-initializing framework then you can refer to that Expectation for an example of this.

 ### 4. Test your Expectation with `auto=True`